 2. Don't Insure the LandHomes can be damaged in fires, floods, and other mishaps, but there's not much that can go wrong with land.
 Purchase enough insurance to cover the value of your home, and let the land take care of itself.

 3. Give Up SmokingAccording to the U.S. Fire Administration/ National Fire Data Center there were 14,450 residential fires caused by smoking in 2002.
 With statistics like this one on the book, it's not surprising that homeowner's insurance costs more for smokers.
 If you smoke, and are serious about lowering your bill, consider quitting.

 5. Protect Your Home Against DisastersDo you live in an area that's prone to earthquakes, hurricanes or other natural disasters?
-If so, you may be able to protect your home and lower your insurance premium by adding features like a reinforced roof or storm shutters.
+If so, you may be able to protect your home and lower your insurance premium by adding features like a reinforced roof, storm shutters or a hard-wired generator.
 Even upgrades to your heating, electrical and plumbing systems can sometimes net a discount.
 Talk to your agent to find out if there are upgrades that you should consider.

 8. Improve Your Credit ScoreWhat does your credit score have to do with getting a good deal on insurance?
 More than you might think.
 Insurance companies frequently check your credit score to determine how much they should charge you for insurance.
 Consider it one more reason to stay on top of your credit.